Kin The Know

 Magnesium supplements can come in different forms, the most common ones are tablets or powder.
 This can boost your levels back up to the recommended dietary allowance of magnesium, and make sure you get all the benefits we've just mentioned.

-Some people might be more at risk of magnesium deficiency, such as people with coeliac disease, Crohn's, inflammatory bowel disease, type 2 diabetes, people who are dependent on alcohol, and older adults [14].
+Some people might be more at risk of magnesium deficiency, such as people who are dependent on alcohol, and older adults [14].

 It's important to note: there is such a thing as too much magnesium.
 Magnesium toxicity can happen if you have excess magnesium in your body, and symptoms can include nausea, vomiting, diarrhoea, lethargy, difficulty breathing, heart problems, and weakness [15].